libresh/compose-remotestorage/README.md

 ## Accees it from Internet

-We recommend the usage of SSL, so the easiest is to modify the `nginx.conf` file.
+We recommend the usage of SSL, so the easiest is to modify the `apache.conf` file, you can find examples [here](https://github.com/fkooman/php-remote-storage/blob/master/contrib/storage.local.conf.ubuntu).
+Rebuild the image once done.

 Once it is done, you can connect to the port of the host by adding this line to `docker-compose.yml`:
 ```